Weekday: 8:30am to 6:00pm | Saturday: Closed Sunday: Closed

 Weekday: 8:30am to 6:00pm (open until 8pm Tuesday & Thursday) | Saturday: 9am to 2pm | Sunday: 9am to 12pm

-As the world has adjusted to COVID-19 and struggled to control the spread of infection and find a way forward by developing a vaccine, I could not help but to consider parallels we have seen over the years in our pets, in particular rabbits.
+The world has adjusted to COVID-19.
+As it struggled to control the spread of infection and find a way forward by developing a vaccine, I could not help but to consider parallels we have seen over the years in our pets, in particular rabbits.

-We have managed what were common diseases across the world ultimately controlling them by using vaccines.
-Vaccinations have proved an effective and safe way and many once common fatal diseases are now rarely seen in veterinary practice.
-Interestingly, one of the most commonly troubling diseases in our pets are found in rabbits.
+We have managed what were common diseases across the world, ultimately controlling them by using vaccines.
+Vaccinations have proved an effective and safe way to do so.
+And many once-common fatal diseases are now rarely seen in veterinary practice.
+Interestingly, one of the most commonly troubling diseases in our pets, are found in rabbits.

-Rabbits are the third most popular pet in the United Kingdom but the levels of vaccination uptake relatively low.
+Rabbits are the third most popular pet in the United Kingdom.
+The levels of vaccination uptake, however, are relatively low.
 Additionally, we have a population of wild rabbits giving a disease risk, especially in rural areas.

 Myxomatosis is a common disease in wild rabbits, caused by a virus spread by biting insects including fleas and leads to severe skin and respiratory signs.
 Myxomatosis first broke out in the UK in 1953.
 It is widespread throughout the UK and has a higher seasonal prevalence in late summer, autumn and early winter.
 We see myxomatosis in pet rabbits sporadically, with cases becoming severely debilitated over many days.
 Occasionally rabbits may survive with prolonged nursing but usually are euthanased to avoid further suffering.